matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

                 "The user did not provide enough allowance" );

-            // Note, that while the minimal amount of ETH needed is tx.ergsPrice * tx.ergsLimit,
+            // Note, that while the minimal amount of ETH needed is tx.gasPrice * tx.gasLimit,
-            // neither paymaster nor account are allowed to access this context variable. uint256 requiredETH = _transaction.ergsLimit *
+            // neither paymaster nor account are allowed to access this context variable. uint256 requiredETH = _transaction.gasLimit *
-                _transaction.maxFeePerErg;
+                _transaction.maxFeePerGas;

             // Pulling all the tokens from the user IERC20(token).transferFrom(userAddress, thisAddress, 1);